App Interface Overview

 Native UI Components

-Median allows you to add native UI elements such as navigation controls or system dialogs depending on your app configuration and we have included basic accessibility labels to provide a foundational level of compliance with accessibility standards.
-These components also follow Google’s Material Design and Apple’s Human Interface Guidelines for improved accessibility support.
+Median allows you to add native UI elements such as navigation controls or system dialogs depending on your app configuration.
+We have included basic accessibility labels to provide a foundational level of compliance with accessibility standards.
+These components also follow Google's Material Design and Apple's Human Interface Guidelines for improved accessibility support.

 Third-Party Content and Plugins